quer3q/go-buffer/README.md

 # go-buffer
-Async go-buffer that throttle when can't flush it's content Can flush by manual call or by async trigger.
+Async go-buffer that throttle when can't flush it's content.

+A buffer is flushed manually or automatically, when it's full or flush interval elapsed.

 `make all` for `build`, `test` and `bench`